alastairpatrick/nopy/README.md

 Here, when python was invoked interactively, it looked in the python_modules subdirectory to find the locally installed toposort dependency.

-To direct python to invoke a python program with a particular path:
+To direct python to invoke a python program at a particular path:
 ```
 /home/al/myproject$ node_modules/.bin/npy <someprogram.py>
 ```